Ski geometry: Snowboards

 A radical change in design did not occur until the mid-1970s introduction of the first modern snowboards.
 With no previous designs to set the mould, snowboard designers had to experiment to find the right layout.
 The 1975 Burton Backhill had a 17 mm sidecut, giving the board a very short turning radius.
 The Backhill was extremely low-tech in comparison to contemporary ski designs, consisting largely of a sheet of plywood.
 A contemporary ski's torsion box design greatly improved torsional stiffness and would allow even greater sidecut to be effective.
 But in spite of the snowboard demonstrating that modern skis could carry much wider sidecuts, and that such a sidecut resulted in excellent turn performance, little came of this development.
 The snowboard market was ignored by the major ski companies through the 1970s and 80s.

 Experiments with slightly greater sidecut on skis did appear during this period, including the Head Yahoo and especially the Atomic Powder Plus.
 Further developments followed due to changes in competitive giant slalom, as the gates were moved further apart and resulted in much more turning.
 K2 responded with the GS Race with a 10 mm sidecut, and several similar designs followed.
 In spite of reports that these skis were easier to turn, they were considered specialty items and the designs offered only to the race and performance markets.

 One particularly notable experiment was made at Olin during the early 1980s.
 In 1984, one of the Olin executives asked ski designer Frank Meatto if it were possible to make a beginner's ski that would make skiing easier to learn.
 Meatto and co-designer Ed Pilpel decided to experiment with a radical sidecut as a way of improving turns.
-They designed a ski with a 31 mm sidecut, but it had tips that were 128 mm wide and they wouldn't fit into their presses.
+They designed a ski with a 31 mm sidecut, but it had tips that were 128 mm wide and they would not fit into their presses.
 They solved this by cutting the ski in half longitudinally, leaving the curve only on the inside edge, which powers the turn.
 The result was effectively one-half of the parabolic designs that would follow.
 The ski was so narrow underfoot that additional platforms had to be added to mount the bindings.
 The company produced 150 pairs to demonstrate at the SIA trade show in 1986, but no one purchased the odd-looking asymmetrical "Albert" design.